John Clayton Nienstedt: Personal misconduct allegations against Nienstedt

 The archdiocese announced on December 17, 2013, that Nienstedt had voluntarily "stepped aside from all public ministry".
 The day before, Ramsey County authorities launched an investigation into an allegation that in 2009 Nienstedt had touched a boy on the buttocks.
 This incident allegedly happened during a photo session with the boy after a confirmation ceremony.
 After receiving the complaint, the archdiocese encouraged the young man to contact the police.
 Nienstedt maintained that this allegation was "absolutely and entirely false."

 In February 2014, with Nienstedt's approval, the archdiocese hired an outside law firm to investigate allegations of sexual misconduct against seminarians and other young men.
 The allegations were initiated by Jennifer Haselberger, the archdiocesan canon law official.
-On March 11, 2014, Ramsey County officials announced they had concluded an "intensive investigation" of the touching allegation and would not file charges against Nienstedt, citing insufficient evident.
-Nienstedt immediately announced his return to public ministry.In July 2014, when the archdiocese revealed its investigation into charges against Nienstedt, he responded:I have never engaged in sexual misconduct and certainly have not made any sexual advances toward anyone. ...
+On March 11, 2014, Ramsey County officials announced they had concluded an "intensive investigation" of the touching allegation and would not file charges against Nienstedt, citing insufficient evidence.
+Nienstedt immediately announced his return to public ministry.
+In July 2014, when the archdiocese revealed its investigation into charges against Nienstedt, he responded:I have never engaged in sexual misconduct and certainly have not made any sexual advances toward anyone. ...
 The allegations do not involve minors or lay members of the faithful, and they do not implicate any kind of illegal or criminal behavior.